-How Much Does It Cost to Replace a Battery in an Electric Vehicle (EV)
+How Much Does it Cost to Replace a Battery in an Electric Vehicle in 2025?

-Batteries big and small degrade over time, as the internal components age and struggle to hold and discharge electricity at the same rate as when they were factory fresh.
+Cells and components within an electric vehicle's battery age over time and struggle to both hold onto and discharge electricity at the same rate they were capable of when they were fresh off the factory floor.

 How Much Does it Cost to Replace a Battery in an Electric Vehicle?